igor-rodrigues-ss/validathon/README.md

     def validate(self, key: str, value: Any) -> ValidationResult: if isinstance(value, list):
-            raise Exception(f'Field "{key}" not should be a list.') # Should be only exception or HTTPException from your framework
+            raise Exception(f'Field "{key}" not should be a list.') # can be a base exception or a HTTPException from your framework

         return ValidationResult(field_name=key, msg='', valid=True, validation=self)